digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

    :align: center
    :width: 80%

+As you can see, in each of these continuities, no contract was consumed twice.

 Authorization
 +++++++++++++

 Since they are not ledger actions, rollback nodes do not have authorizers directly.
-Instead, rollback nodes share the authorization of their children.
+Instead, a ledger is well-authorized exactly when the same ledger with rollback nodes removed (that is, replacing the rollback nodes with their children) is well-authorized, according to :ref:`the old definition <_da-ledgers-authorization-rules>`.

 This is captured in the following rules:

 - When a rollback node is authorized by `p`, then all of its children are